The thought of solo travel can be scary, but the advantages far outweigh the disadvantages - our advice is GO FOR IT!

 Stay somewhere with Wi-Fi to keep in touch with home

-Although in 2016 the idea of accommodation without Wi-Fi access might strike you as strange, depending on where you’re planning to travel this might be the case!
+Although the idea of accommodation without Wi-Fi access might strike you as strange these days, depending on where you’re planning to travel this might be the case!
 We recommend staying somewhere with Wi-Fi, particularly if you’re going for any length of time.
 As well as keeping you connected with the outside world, it allows you to catch up with friends and family back home in the evenings if you don’t fancy heading out alone!

 Revel in it